Consistency, efficiency and robustness of conditional disparity methods: Robustness properties

 In the case of Hellinger distance, we observe

-where, by dividing the range of $y$ into $A_z(x)$ and $A_z^c(x)$ as above, we find that on $A_z(x)$, for any $\eta > 0$ and $z$ sufficiently large,
+where, by dividing the range of $y$ into $A_z(x)$ and $A_z^c(x)$ as above, we find that on $A_z(x)$, for any $\eta> 0$ and $z$ sufficiently large,

-which with the corresponding arguments on $A_z^c(x)$ yields \eqref{D.breakup}.
-We further observe that for fixed $\theta$
+which with the corresponding arguments on $A_z^c(x)$ yields (\ref{Dbreakup}).
+We further observe that for fixed~$\theta$

-and for $\|\theta_z\| \rightarrow \infty$,
+and for $\llVert \theta_z\rrVert \rightarrow\infty$,

-from which the result follows from the same arguments as above. \end{proof}
+from which the result follows from the same arguments as above. \end{pf}

-These results extend on \citet{ParkBasu04} and \citet{Beran77} and a number of ways and a few remarks are warranted: \begin{enumerate} \item In \citet{Beran77}, $\Theta$ is assumed to be compact, allowing $\theta_z$ to converge at least on a subsequence.
-This removes the $\|\theta_z\| \rightarrow \infty$ case and the result can be shown for $\epsilon \in [0, \ 1)$.
+These results extend on Park and Basu \cite{ParkBasu04} and Beran \cite{Beran77} and a number of ways and a few remarks are warranted: \begin{enumerate}[2.] \item In Beran \cite{Beran77}, $\Theta$ is assumed to be compact, allowing $\theta_z$ to converge at least on a subsequence.
+This removes the $\llVert \theta_z\rrVert \rightarrow\infty$ case and the result can be shown for $\varepsilon\in[0, 1)$.

 \item We have not assumed that the uncontaminated density $f$ is a member of the parametric class $\phi_\theta$.
 If $f = \phi_{\theta_0}$ for some $\theta_0$, then we observe that by Jensen's inequality